LogxUchiha/LX3N/README.md

 🌟 Disclaimer
 This tool is intended for educational and ethical use only.
 Ensure you have explicit permission before using it for wireless network testing.
 Misuse of this tool may result in legal consequences.

-### Instructions:
-- Replace the placeholders (`logxtron`) with your own details.
-- Save this as `README.md` in your repository.

-Let me know if you need additional adjustments! 🚀